nervecentergarage/structured-journalism-automation/Code/Node-Red/README.md

 	Trigger the node timestamp upon each different transition state.

 ---------------------------------------------------------------------------
-# Steps for MOngo-DB integration.
+# Steps for Mongo-DB integration.
 1. Folow the steps in the link to install the Mongo-DB.

 https://docs.mongodb.com/manual/installation/